Respiratory Fit Test FAQs

 Are respirator fit tests required?

 Yes.
-The Occupational Safety and Health Administration (OSHA) (29 CFR 1910.134) requires a respirator fit test to confirm the fit of any respirator that forms a tight seal on the wear’s face before it is to be used in the workplace to protect against known or suspect risks such as tuberculosis or influenza.
-The same OSHA respirator standard also prohibits tight fitting respirators to be worn by workers who have facial hair that comes between the sealing surface of the facepiece and the face of the wearer.
+The Occupational Safety and Health Administration (OSHA) (29 CFR 1910.134) requires a respirator fit test to confirm the fit of any respirator that forms a tight seal on the wearer’s face before it is to be used in the workplace to protect against known or suspect risks such as tuberculosis or influenza.
+The same OSHA respirator standard also prohibits workers with facial hair from wearing tight-fitting respirators when the facial hair comes between the sealing surface of the facepiece and the wearer's face.

 Why is fit testing required?